lospinarozo/DeconstructedBeetlesDataAndCode/Data/README.txt

 1. Description of methods used for collection/generation of data:

-1_HemisphericalReflectance.csv: Data was obtanied with a dual spectrometer coupled to an integrating sphere to capture the reflectance from 400 to 1700 nm.
+1_HemisphericalReflectance.csv: Data was obtained with a dual spectrometer coupled to an integrating sphere to capture the reflectance from 400 to 1700 nm.
-2_Transmittance.csv: Data was obtanied with a dual spectrometer with the sample placed in between two fibre optics to capture the transmittance.
+2_Transmittance.csv: Data was obtained with a dual spectrometer with the sample placed in between two fibre optics to capture the transmittance.
 Although the spectrometer allows a measurement from 300nm, we then limited the wavelength range from 400 to 1700 nm to match the reflectance data.
 3_TransmittanceMicroScale.csv: We carefully removed the white underlay and measured the cuticle’s transmittance with the scatterometry set up (see supplementary materials for more information)
 4_XylonichusCylinderDiameters.csv: We processed the TEM images from the white underlay of X. eucalypti with the plug-in ‘Analyze particles’ in Fiji, ImageJ.
 This plugin allowed us to fit ellipses to the transversal section of the air cylinders and extract basic statistics to describe their shape.
 5_XylonichusCentroidDistance.csv: Based on the previosu file.
 Using the x and y coordinates provided by the plugin, we were able to calculate the euclidean distance between the centre of two adjacent ellipses.
 We did this only for a subset of the particles.